jdsandifer/ALUnit/STYLE.md

-This is a styleguide for the autolisp-unit project.
+This is a styleguide for the AutoLispUnit (ALU) project.
 All code, tests, and documentation should follow these guidelines.

 ##Code

 ### File Names

-File names should consist of full words, be in all caps with underscores separating words, and with a .lsp extension: `FILE_NAME_EXAMPLE.lsp`.
-All code should be stored in the `autolisp-unit/src` folder.
+File names should consist of full words, be in Pascal Case, and have a .lsp extension: `FileNameExample.lsp`.
+All code should be stored in the `AutoLispUnit/src` folder.

+For release, all ALU source files will be combined into a large AutoLispUnit.lsp file for easy end-user integration into their existiing AutoLISP file stack.

 ### General Guidelines